 You can use feng shui colors in your home décor to enhance specific sectors.
-The colors can also be applied to the productive, destructive, and exhaustive cycles when you need to remedy killing chi or afflicted sectors.
+The feng shui color wheel can also be applied to the productive, destructive, and exhaustive cycles when you need to remedy killing chi or afflicted sectors.

 Printable Feng Shui Color Chart